BrianR312/ME405_MECHA31_ROMI/README.md

 The system operates using a structured control loop that continuously:

+I AM ADDING THIS WE NEED TO DELETE IT

 1. Reads sensor input
 2. Computes error
 3. Updates control output